easegress-io/easegress/doc/cookbook/mqtt_proxy.md

         device: tv
         status: log
 ```
-Empty `topicMapper` means there are no map between MQTT topic and Kafka topic.
+Empty `topicMapper` means there is no map between the MQTT topic and Kafka topic.

 # HTTP endpoint
-We support backend to send messages back to MQTT clients through http endpoint.
+We support the backend to send messages back to MQTT clients through the HTTP endpoint.

 API for http endpoint:
 - Host: Easegress IP, for example `http://127.0.0.1`